jvc5546/customer-redis-example/README.md

     - For the ```RUN``` command currently on line 5, we can instead run the Go installation of the CompileDaemon package.
 The command for the package installation is the following: ```RUN go install -mod=mod github.com/githubnemo/CompileDaemon```
     - Then, we can update the CMD command on line 8 to use the CompileDaemon approach that will start up the Go server ```CompileDaemon -command='/usr/local/bin/app'```

-5) Create the [Okteto manifest](https://www.okteto.com/docs/reference/manifest/).
-This will give you the ability to further customize your Okteto build, deployment, and development environments.
+5) Create the [Okteto manifest](https://www.okteto.com/docs/reference/manifest/) with the following steps.
+This will give you the ability to further customize your Okteto build, deployment, and development environments:
     - Create a new file with the name ```okteto.yml```.
 This is our Okteto manifest.
-    - Name your Okteto Dev Environment as follows:
+    - Name your Okteto Dev Environment to match your project name.
+This is optional:
         ```
             name: customer-redis-example
         ```
     - For the ```build``` section you can find more information [here](https://www.okteto.com/docs/reference/manifest/#build-object-optional).
-Here, we need to define how the image for our api service will be created, which will be with the use of the Dockerfile.
-Since the Dockerfile is on the same directory relative to the Okteto manifest, our context is of ```.``` as follows:
+In this section we get to define how the image for our api service will be created, which will be with the use of the Dockerfile.
+Since the Dockerfile is on the same directory relative to the Okteto manifest, our context is of ```.``` and the section looks as follows:
         ```
             build:
               api: